Harem: The Median and Achaemenid Empires

-There is no evidence of among early Iranians for harem practices, that is, to take large numbers of wives or concubines and keeping them in seclusion.
-However, Iranian dynasties are said to have adopted harem practices after their conquests in the Middle East, where such practices were used in some cultures such as Assyria (the Median Empire conquered Assyria in the 7th-century BC, and Media transformed into the Achaemenid Empire).
+There is no evidence among early Iranians of harem practices, that is, taking large numbers of wives or concubines and keeping them in seclusion.
+However, Iranian dynasties are said to have adopted harem practices after their conquests in the Middle East, where such practices were used in some cultures such as Assyria (the Median Empire conquered Assyria in the 7th century BC, and Media transformed into the Achaemenid Empire).
 According to Greek sources, the nobility of the Medes kept no less than five wives, who were watched over by eunuchs.

-Greek historians have reported about the harems of the Achaemenid Empire.
-Herodotus reported that each Persian royal or aristocratic man had several wives and concubines, who came to the husband on a well-regulated turn-basis. and had sole control over their children until these were five years old.
+Greek historians have reported of harems of the Achaemenid Empire.
+Herodotus reported that each Persian royal or aristocratic man had several wives and concubines who came to the husband on a well-regulated, turn by turn basis and had sole control over their children until they were five years old.